csagastegui59/Star-Wars-GraphQL/README.md

     Clone the repo
     Run npm install
     Run npm start to start the server

-This is a web application developed with react.

 The application starts by loading data on the left side 5 by 5.